 8 + 1 EFFECTS OF COVID-19 ON THE ENVIRONMENT

-It is curious to think, but above all it is overwhelming how just two months of “stoppage” in global economic activities can cause such serious and alarming economic, social, health and environmental consequences.
+It is curious to think, but above all it is overwhelming how just some months of “stoppage” in global economic activities can cause such serious and alarming economic, social, health and environmental consequences.

 If only this event is causing so many consequences, then let us imagine which and how many effects the activity of man may have caused during centuries and centuries of so much forced transformation and change of the planet.